boylesoftware/x2node2/docs/db.databaseconnectionprovider.getconnection.md

 ## Remarks

-After the connection is no longer needed it must be released via it's [release()](./db.databaseconnection.release.md) method.
+After the connection is no longer needed it must be released via its [DatabaseConnection.release()](./db.databaseconnection.release.md) method.